-Your quest to learn more about the adoption process has stirred up many questions such as, can you choose the gender of your adopted child?
+Your quest to learn more about the adoption process has stirred up many questions such as can you choose the gender of your adopted child?

 You can choose the gender of your adopted child depending on the circumstance.
 If adopting a newborn, you may not know the gender of the baby until it is born.
-If a birth mother has already picked you as the adoptive parents, changing your mind based on the gender of the baby would create unfair stress on the birth mother.
+If a birth mother has already picked you as the adoptive parent, changing your mind based on the gender of the baby would create unfair stress on the birth mother.

 Perhaps you want to adopt a newborn.
 For whatever reason, the birth mother has decided that it is in her baby’s best interest to place her baby up for adoption.

-The birth mother has countless of prospective hopeful parent profiles to go through to decide which parent or parents would be the best fit for her baby.
+The birth mother has countless prospective hopeful parent profiles to go through to decide which parent or parents would be the best fit for her baby.

 Your phone rings, and you get the good news.
 A birth mother saw your profile and has decided to possibly choose you to adopt her baby.

 After further communications between you and the birth mother, the decision has been made that you will be the adoptive parents of this new baby.

 You are beyond excited, and the big day is finally here!